Recruitment – FAQs

 Is any prior experience of media law required?

 No. It is not necessary for you to have a law degree, still less for you to have studied law relevant to our practice areas.
-However, any relevant interests and experience you can demonstrate will certainly be considered.
+However, any relevant interest or experience you can demonstrate will certainly be considered.

 Do I need to do a mini-pupillage at 5RB before applying for pupillage?

 No, particularly not in the current circumstances.
 Our mini-pupillage programme has never been a requirement; it is not assessed.
 Of course, one of the factors we consider in the application process is the degree to which an applicant has demonstrated in interest in and aptitude for our areas of work which can, of course, include having completed a mini-pupillage with us.
 A mini-pupillage can really help you in ascertaining whether you would enjoy working in any particular chambers.
 We recommend that you apply for a mini-pupillage wherever you are thinking about applying for pupillage.

 Can I make a deferred application for pupillage?

 We do not encourage such applications.
 It is difficult for us to make decisions about recruitment so far in advance, particularly when this decision has necessarily to be made without the benefit of seeing the full range of potential applicants for the relevant places.
 If you consider that there are special reasons why you need to make a deferred application, we would encourage you to contact us before submitting your application.

 Do I need a first or a 2:1?